SOIL

 Materials: Resin, Wire, Wooden Frame

-Arduino, Max MSP, Ableton, Python
+Tools: Arduino, Max MSP, Ableton, Python

 Data taken from: Government reported soil nutrient balances for the regions of England